Can you really feel hiccups in babies in the womb and why does it happen???

 - Compressed Umbilical Cord

-An extremely serious and alarming medical condition where a fetus is most likely to get hiccups is typically when the umbilical cord is compressed or gets wrapped around the baby’s neck.
+While generally speaking fetal hiccups are normal and indicate normal development they can present in an extremely serious and alarming medical condition.
+A fetus can get hiccups when the umbilical cord is compressed or gets wrapped around the baby’s neck.

-This normally happens in the third and second trimester of the pregnancy.
+This normally happens in the second and third trimester of the pregnancy.

 Are Fetal Hiccups Normal?

-Babies might experience hiccups in the womb continuously and for quite a long time.
-But, you might only start experiencing them from your second and third trimester onwards.
+Babies might experience hiccups in the womb long before you start experiencing the sensation.
+It is usually from your second and third trimester onwards that you will notice your baby hiccuping.

-However, nothing can further be said for sure, all mothers feel baby hiccups and fetal movements at different times.
+However, all mothers feel baby hiccups and fetal movements at different times.

-But if your baby hiccups or you experience movements in your womb, it is a sign that your baby is developing properly.
-Nonetheless, if you notice any fetal hiccups after 32 weeks of being pregnant, ensure you visit a doctor as it could indicate a problem.
+Generally, if your baby hiccups or you experience movements in your womb, it is a sign that your baby is developing properly.
+Nonetheless, if you notice any fetal hiccups after 32 weeks of being pregnant for prolonged periods or consistently, ensure you visit a doctor as it could indicate a problem.

 How to Stop Fetal Hiccups in the Womb